 So this time I knew I wouldn’t leave Orlando without trying their What’s the Dilly, Philly?

-The Philly is made with big chunks of seitan, sautéed peppers and onions, and melted Daiya on a long hoagie bun.
+I love a good vegan Philly cheesesteak.
+Theirs is made with big chunks of seitan, sautéed peppers and onions, and melted Daiya on a long hoagie bun.

 The Philly had a great chew to it and was filling and hearty.